 - Shaders

 - Could implement one's own functions!

 - GLSL (C-like language)

 - Could "sneak in" general-purpose programming!

+- Vulkan/OpenCL is the modern multiplatform general purpose GPU compute system, but we won't be covering it in this course

 GPUs - Brief History